-It’s here: the first ever live action Star Wars TV show, The Mandalorian, has launched on the Disney streaming service Disney+, expanding the known Star Wars universe once again.
+The second season of the live action Star Wars TV show, The Mandalorian, has now dropped on the Disney streaming service Disney+, with more Baby Yoda action than you can shake a stick at.

-That's a pretty brief summary, so read on for the full instructions.
-In the meantime, to find out more about the show head to our Mandalorian news hub for the latest trailers, casting info, and plot details.
+In the meantime, to find out more about the show head to our Mandalorian news hub for the latest trailers, casting info, and plot details for the second season.

 As always when streaming in another country using a VPN, this is technically against Disney+'s terms of service, so bear in mind that the company does have the right to block you or cancel your account.